dotnet/docs-maui/docs/user-interface/handlers/create.md

 For more information about configuring multi-targeting, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).

-Each platform handler class should be a partial class and derive from the generic `ViewHandler` class, that requires two type arguments:
+Each platform handler class should be a partial class and derive from the generic `ViewHandler` class, which requires two type arguments:

-- The class for the cross-platform control, that derives from `View`.
+- The class for the cross-platform control, which derives from `View`.
 - The type of the native view that implements the cross-platform control on the platform.
 This should be identical to the type of the `PlatformView` property in the handler.

 > [!IMPORTANT]